 Faith is walking in the will of God.
 It is cooperating with in building His kingdom here on earth, although it may be hard and painful.

 Faith is being obedient even when God’s will goes against our own and even when we don’t hear from Him anymore.

 Faith is embracing the stigma of looking like a fool, when those supposed to walk alongside you turn their back on you.

-Faith is pouring our fears and anxieties out before Him and then, instead of dwelling on them, arising and going back to do His work.
+Faith is, when we pour our fears out before God and then – instead of dwelling on them – arise once more and go back to do His work.

 Faith is believing that weeping lasts through the night, but joy comes in the morning.

 - A future and a hope.
 God is not finished with you yet.